Southeast Immigrant Freedom Initiative (SIFI)

 Only one in six immigrants detained in the Southeast has access to an attorney in removal proceedings.
 For an immigrant in detention, that legal representation can mean the difference between winning or losing the case — between staying with their family or being forced to return to a place that is no longer home.

-The Southeast Immigrant Freedom Initiative (SIFI) works to provide free legal representation to detained immigrants seeking release from detention centers across Georgia, Louisiana, Mississippi and Alabama.
+The Southeast Immigrant Freedom Initiative (SIFI) works to provide free legal representation to detained immigrants seeking release from detention centers across Georgia, Louisiana and Mississippi.
 Also, SIFI trains volunteer attorneys to represent individuals facing deportation proceedings and partners with community organizations to advocate for immigrants’ rights.

 - Stewart Detention Center in Lumpkin, Georgia